-TSC QoS Flows use a Delay Critical GBR resource type, standardized 5QIs as in clause 5.7.4 and TSC Assistance Information.
+TSC QoS Flows use a Delay Critical GBR resource type and TSC Assistance Information.
+TSC QoS Flows may use standardized 5QIs, pre-configured 5QIs or dynamically assigned 5QI values (which requires signalling of QoS characteristics as part of the QoS profile) as specified in clause 5.7.2.
 Within each Period (defined by periodicity), TSC QoS Flows are required to transmit only one burst of maximum size MDBV within the AN-PDB.
 Known QoS Flow traffic characteristics provided in the TSCAI may be used to optimize scheduling in the 5GS.

 The following is applicable for the 5QI defined for TSC QoS Flows: